USEPA/workshops/lessons/02_read_in_gis_data.md

 ## It has 4 fields
 ```

-We will get more into working with `sp` object and visualizing spatail data later, but just to prove that this did something:
+We will get more into working with `sp` object and visualizing spatial data later, but just to prove that this did something:

 ```r